-Two regional superintendents (Northern California and Southern California), a Director of Student Information Systems & Retention, Director of eLearning as well as regional Assistant Superintendents and a Curriculum, Instruction, and Assessment Team work closely with principals and teachers to provide continuous professional development training to ensure students are provided standard-aligned curriculum, differentiated and evidence-based instructional strategies, access to informative and formative assessments, and additional supports needed to assist all sub populations.
+Overseeing the Five Keys Independent Study program are two regional superintendents (Northern California and Southern California), an Assistant Superintendent and a Curriculum, Instruction, and Assessment Team who all work closely with principals and teachers to provide continuous professional development training to ensure students are provided standard-aligned curriculum, differentiated and evidence-based instructional strategies, access to informative and formative assessments, and additional supports needed to assist all sub populations.
 Additionally, principals conduct frequent informal and formal classroom observations and provide immediate feedback and coaching.

-Our Five Keys Charter School is a way for incarcerated, working, or in-program adults to complete credits and earn a high school diploma.
-In this program, students attend class daily at a time that is predetermined to align with their availability.
-Upon entry, each student is assessed and receives an individualized learning plan; students work toward their personal educational goals through a combination of synchronous group learning as well as one-on-one support by a credentialed teacher as needed to meet any transcript deficiencies that may not be best served in the large-group setting.
+Our Independent Study Program (ISP) is a way for incarcerated, working, or in-program adults to complete credits and earn a high school diploma.
+In this program, students attend class 1 to 5 times a week and complete a portion of their work outside of class.
+Upon entry, each student is assessed and receives an individualized learning plan; students work independently but are provided one-on-one support by a credentialed teacher as needed.
 In a unique manner, Five Keys blends the standard ISP model with the benefits of a traditional classroom setting.
-When students physically (or virtually) attend a live Five Keys class, they have the opportunity to participate in lessons taught by qualified teachers, work in small groups, participate in project-centered learning activities, partake in field trips, gain information from guest speakers, and experience a community.
+When students physically attend a Five Keys ISP class (teachers have regularly scheduled class times daily), they have the opportunity to participate in lessons taught by qualified teachers, work in small groups, participate in project-centered learning activities, partake in field trips, gain information from guest speakers, and experience a community.